-Our Priorities and Actions Care & Support
+2 Our Priorities and Actions Care & Support

-Priority One: Establish Continuity of Care for People Living with a Rare Disease in Nevada through the Creation of a Comprehensive Statewide Rare Disease Plan
+Priority One: Establish continuity of care for people living with a rare disease in Nevada through the creation of a comprehensive rare disease plan for the state.

 NV-RDAC is focused on establishing a comprehensive statewide strategy to deliver safe, sustainable, world-class medical care for people living with a rare disease in Nevada.
 The goal is for all Nevadans to receive the correct diagnosis and the most current and medically appropriate treatment provided by a team of highly qualified and skilled professionals.
 All while ensuring access (if appropriate) to participation in any rare disease clinical trial, for which they are eligible.